rdegouveia/Getting-CleaningData_CourseraProject/README.md

       colnames(subject_train)<-c("Subject")
       output<-cbind(subject_train,output)

-2nd: subset column's names of X_train.
+It creates subset with column's names of X_train.
 It creates a subset with the 2nd column of features.txt which are the names of variables measured.
 Then it replaces the names of the columns of X_train with the names from features.txt.
 Using setnames from library data.table.

 <!-- -->